 This is a perfect opportunity to reconnect with your partner or spouse.
 FYI: Porn Hub is offering free subscriptions in Italy and Spain – whatever floats your boat. 😉

-Take a bubble bath, do your nails.
+Take a bubble bath, and do your nails.
 Boys – grow and manicure a beard.
 Great time to play around with your look.
 If you get it wrong – you have loads of time to fix it.

 Attend an Online Concert